larryhastings/appeal/README.md

     recurse2 a [i [-v|--verbose] f s]

-Notice: the options aren't created until *after* the first argument in the optional argument group.
-This may seem strange but it totally makes sense.
+Notice: the way Appeal renders it in the usage string, the options aren't created until *after* the first argument in the optional argument group.
+This may seem strange but that's how it works--that's how it *has* to work.

 From a high conceptual level, Appeal doesn't know that you've "entered" the optional argument group until it